 Psychotria is a large ("hyper-diverse") pantropical genus, with more than 2000 described species.
-It is systematically complex and not yet delimited in detail (Andersson, 2002), and in its current circumscription is heterogeneous due to the taxonomic inclusion of species that belong to other lineages, and also it is paraphyletic due to the separation into segregate genera of some of the species of individual Psychotria clades.
-These segregate genera are diagnosd by distinctive, unusual characters that have been considered to have been derived only once, however recent molecular and morphological review suggests that in several cases these characters have been derived in parallel several times.
+It is systematically complex and not yet delimited in detail (Andersson, 2002; Razafimandimbison et al., 2014), and in its current circumscription is heterogeneous due to the taxonomic inclusion of species that belong to other lineages, and also its circumscription has been paraphyletic due to the separation into segregate genera of some species of individual Psychotria clades.
+These segregate genera have been diagnosd by distinctive, unusual characters that have been considered to have been derived only once, however recent molecular and morphological review suggests that in several cases these characters have been derived in parallel several times (Razafimandimbison et al., 2014).
 Much study remains to understand the systematics of this complex and the taxonomy of the individual species, and the project is complicated by the large number of species involved, the lack of specimen curation or good knowledge of most of them, and the undescribed status of many additional species; all of these factors produce not only a large data set for study, but make good systematic sampling complicated due to difficulty of selecting a broadly representative sample and of identification of materials.

 In Madagascar the species of Psychotria and related genera were studied taxonomically by Bremekamp (1958, 1960, 1963), who described the vast majority of the species and most of the genera in this treatment, and also provided revised circumscriptions of several previously described genera.
 Bremekamp recognized seven separate genera in what is generally considered Psychotria s. str.
-(Andersson, 2002): Apomuria Bremek., Cremocarpon Bremek., Mapouria Aubl., Psychotria L., Pyragra Bremek., Psathura Comm. ex Juss., and Trigonopyren Bremek.
+(Andersson, 2002; Razafimandimbison et al., 2014): Apomuria Bremek., Cremocarpon Bremek., Mapouria Aubl., Psychotria L., Pyragra Bremek., Psathura Comm. ex Juss., and Trigonopyren Bremek.
 Psychotria can generally be recognized within Rubiaceae by its tissues with raphides and a gray to brown or reddish brown drying color; (4)5-merous flowers; ovary with a single basal ovule in each of its 2(-5)locules; drupaceous fruits with two (to five) planoconvex pyrenes; starchy endosperm; and distinctive stipules.
 As in all large genera of Rubiaceae the stipules vary within Psychotria, but in general these are characteristically interpetiolar to fused around the stem, triangular to very often bilobed, and deciduous exposing a ring of persistent ferrugineous colleters or pilosulous trichomes.
 Generally the deciduous stipules plus the persistent colleters separate Psychotria from very similar species of the Palicourea group, which usually have stipules that are persistent or are partly deciduous through fragmentation with the portion of the stipule that remains becoming indurated or marcescent and any trichomes present drying whitened or yellowed.
-Based on stipule form all of the genera that Bremekamp separated belong to Psychotria, and this is corroborated by molecular data (Razafimandimbison et al., 2014).
+Based on stipule form all of the genera that Bremekamp separated in Madagascar belong to Psychotria, and this is corroborated by molecular data (Razafimandimbison et al., 2014).
 Most species of his Trigonopyren group differ a bit in their stipules that are deciduous via fragmentation with the basal portion becoming somewhat hardened, though not yellowed as in most Palicourea Group genera, and with persistent, matted, long pilose-hirsute pubescence that dries brown to ferrugineous; these stipules are also similar to those of some species of Carapichea, a Neotropical genus of the Palicourea Group.
 Also not reported yet but expected in Madagascar is another genus of the Palicourea Group, Margaritopsis, which is pantropical and known from the Americas, Africa, southeastern Asia, and the Pacific Islands (Barrabé et al., 2012).
 Margaritopsis is generally characterized by costate stem internodes; a green drying color; stipules that are deciduous in fragments, with the lobes usually glandular at the tip when the stipule is young and the old persistent stipule portions on older nodes becoming hardened and yellow; terminal, congested to laxly cymose inflorescences with reduced bracts; small flowers with white corollas that are densely pubescent in the throat; and red fruits with pyrenes that are plane or costate adaxially.
 Several Madagascar species that were classified by Bremekamp in his Psychotria and perhaps Trigonopyren have similarities to Margaritopsis, but these species are poorly known at present and difficult to completely evaluate for generic status.

 Bremekamp separated Psychotria and the closely related genera in Madagascar based primarily on pyrene and seed characters, which he considered evolutionarily stable, and also classified a number of species for which the fruits were unknown apparently based on what he saw to be their similarity to other species for which the fruits were known.
 However more recent work has documented variation, sometimes extensive, in pyrene characters within many Rubiaceae genera (e.g., Carapichea).
-Thus now both morphological and molecular (Razafimandimbison et al., 2014) data show that several of Bremekamp's genera appear to be heterogeneous groups of species, which have parallel evolution of the particular pyrene characters Bremekamp noted.
+Thus now both morphological and molecular (Razafimandimbison et al., 2014) data show that several of Bremekamp's genera based on these characters are only heterogeneous groups of species that have acquired the particular pyrene characters Bremekamp noted in parallel.
 Additionally, some of the pyrenes characters that Bremekamp used to diagnose his genera, in particular the bisulcate adaxial furrow of his Psychotria, seem to form late in the development of the fruits, at least in some species, and thus are easily overlooked when immature fruits are surveyed.
 For more detail about the various individual genera, see their Rubiaceae Project web pages (in the upper right corner of this screen, click on "Choose Project", and select "Rubiaceae").
 The key below outlines Bremekamp's segregate genera of Psychotria and the characters that diagnose them.
 These genera were all synonymized with Psychotria by Razafimandimbison et al. (2014).